-Currently, Sand Hollow Reservoir (quagga) in Washington County, Red Fleet Reservoir (quagga) in Uintah County and Electric Lake (zebra) in Emery County are known to be affected.
-IMPORTANT: Restrictive boating regulations have been implemented at these waters.
-All arriving boaters are inspected before they are allowed to launch, and all departing boaters must decontaminate.
+Restrictive boating regulations have been implemented at the affected Utah waters.
+All arriving boats are inspected before they can launch, and all departing boats must decontaminate.
 Boats that return to these waters can do so without decontamination, but they must be cleaned and drained.